TDTailgateDocs

 California Heat Illness Prevention Plan Requirements

-California requires employers with outdoor workers to maintain effective written heat illness prevention procedures under 8 CCR 3395: fresh, cool drinking water of at least one quart per employee per hour; access to shade when the temperature exceeds 80 degrees F with cool-down rests of at least five minutes on request; acclimatization through close observation of new employees for their first 14 days and all employees during heat waves; high-heat procedures at 95 degrees F (construction is a covered industry); written emergency response procedures; and training for employees and supervisors.
+California requires employers with outdoor workers to maintain effective written heat illness prevention procedures under 8 CCR 3395.
+Water has NO temperature trigger: fresh, pure, suitably cool drinking water must be provided free of charge whenever employees are working, at any temperature, in a quantity allowing one quart per employee per hour.
+The 80 degree figure belongs to shade, which must be present when the temperature exceeds 80 degrees F and, at or below that, provided on request.
+Cool-down rests are at least five minutes in addition to the time needed to reach the shade, with the employee monitored and asked about symptoms.
+Acclimatization means close observation of newly assigned employees for their first 14 days and all employees during heat waves.
+High-heat procedures start when the temperature equals or exceeds 95 degrees F, and construction is a covered industry.
+Emergency response is triggered by any sign or symptom, not by a measured body temperature.
 Indoor workplaces are covered separately by 8 CCR 3396 starting at 82 degrees F.

 Generate my Heat Plan for $49